Universities Admissions Centre

 The Universities Admissions Centre (UAC, pronounced /ˈjuːæk/ YOO-ak) is an organisation that processes applications for admission to tertiary education courses, mainly at institutions in New South Wales and the Australian Capital Territory.
-A not-for-profit company incorporated in July 1995, it has offices located at Sydney Olympic Park.
+A not-for-profit company incorporated in July 1995, it has offices located at Rhodes, New South Wales.

 Role

 UAC calculates the Australian Tertiary Admission Rank (ATAR) of NSW Higher School Certificate (HSC) students, and processes applications to its participating institutions based on the selection rank of prospective students.
 A student's selection rank for each subject is composed of their ATAR, plus any adjustment points individual institutions may offer for reaching certain targets in specific subjects.

 Students rank tertiary courses in order of preference, and if a student reaches the required selection rank for any of the courses in their list, the student receives an offer of admission for the course ranked highest in the list.
 This process occurs over multiple rounds, such that if a student misses an offer in one round, they may receive an offer in subsequent rounds.